ahmad-taie/infodens/README.md

 # Running the toolkit

-The toolkit takes a configuration file as an input in which all the required parameters are specified.
+The toolkit takes a configuration file (INI format) as an input in which all the required parameters are specified.

 To run it: